LEARN JAVA: VARIABLES

 Introduce these built-in types and more:

-• boolean values help navigate decisions in our programs.
-Answered with a boolean, a type that references one of two values: true or false.
+double,Thedoubleprimitive data type can help.doublecan hold decimals as well as very large and very small numbers. booleanvalues help navigate decisions in our programs.
+Answered with a boolean, a type that references one of two values:trueorfalse.- The

 Expected Grades:

-The char data type can hold any character, like a letter, space, or punctuation mark.
+char data type can hold any character, like a letter, space, or punctuation mark.- use

 clearspan style="font-size: large;">NOTES: The differences between the Integer and String objects in Java are: Integer can be converted to String, but String cannot be converted to Integer.
 Integer is a numeric value and String is a character value represented in quotes.